paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-114-national-quantum-initiative.md

 <a id="section-8814a"></a>
 ## § 8814a.
-Subcommittee on Quantum Information Science.
+Subcommittee on Quantum Information Science
 **(a) Establishment** The President shall establish, through the National Science and Technology Council, the Subcommittee on Quantum Information Science.

 **(b) Membership** The Subcommittee shall include a representative of—